mikebharris/BAMS/README.md

 ## Someone arrives and says they have booked

 * Welcome them.
-* From the Home Screen go to the Authcode Screen by pressing F2.
+* From the Home Screen go to the Search Screen by pressing F4.
-* If the person has brought their authcode with them, you can type it in and press ENTER on this screen to bring up their record.
+* Search for them using their AuthCode, Name or Email, using F5, F6 or F7 respectively.
 * If they are a new arrival their arrival status should be C.  If they paid in advance, their payment status (Paid?) will be Y.
-* Edit their record by pressing F4.
 * Press the F5 key until their Arrival Day matches today.
 * Press the F6 key until their Status is A.
 * If they are to pay on site, because they didn't pay in advance, press the F7 key to toggle Paid? to read Y.  Then edit the Pay amount field to be the amount they paid.